-Note that the most plausible baseline scenario may be that several fuel types would be used in the baseline-project activity power plant in the absence of the project activity.
-Where the use of several fuel types is the most plausible baseline scenario, project participants should for estimating baseline emission factor, as a conservative approach, select emission factor of the fuel type with the lowest CO2 emission factor from the fuels used in the power plant during the most recent three years prior to the implementation of the project activity.
+Note that the most plausible baseline scenario may be that several fuel types would be used in the project activity power plant in the absence of the project activity.
+Where the use of several fuel types is the most plausible baseline scenario, project participants should for estimating baseline emission factor, as a conservative approach, select the fuel type with the lowest CO_2 emission factor from the fuels used in the power plant during the most recent three years prior to the implementation of the project activity.